wraithm/Android-KerrBlackhole/README.md

 Android-KerrBlackhole
 =====================

-This is a simulation of a particle rotating around a Kerr Blackhole.
+This is a simulation of a particle rotating around a Kerr Blackhole for Android.